 There are many walks in and around Greystoke, all of various lengths and can also demand various levels of fitness!

-Usswater our nearest lake is only 7 miles from Greystoke, and has inviting walks right around the Lake.
-In Spring you can walk amongst those yellow dancing heads of "Wordsworth's daffodils and take in the fabulous views on offer, take a ferry trip on the lake and walk back to your car at your own pace, or if not stop off at either end Pooley Bridge or Glenridding. do a bit of sightseeing or shopping
+Ullswater is our nearest lake, and is only about 7 miles from Greystoke.
+It has inviting walks right around the Lake, and in Spring you can walk amongst those yellow dancing heads of "Wordsworth's Daffodils, and take in the fabulous views on offer on a relaxing Ferry Trip up and down the lake, then walk back to your car at your own pace.
+If not you can stop off at either end Pooley Bridge, Aira Force or Glenridding, do a bit of sightseeing or some "retail therapy" - Shopping!

 But if you're are just wanting an easy day there are lots of little runs in and around Greystoke which will hopefully "fill a gap"!